hadley/adv-r/C-interface.md

       add_(a, b)
     }

-To coerce objects at the C level, use `PROTEXT(new = coerceVector(old, SEXPTYPE))`.
+To coerce objects at the C level, use `PROTECT(new = coerceVector(old, SEXPTYPE))`.
 This will return an error if the `SEXP` can not be converted to the desired type.
 Note that these coercion functions do not use S3 dispatch.

 To check if an object is of a specified type, you can use `TYPEOF`, which returns a `SEXPTYPE`: